NorfairKing/smos/smos-docs-site/content/unreleased.markdown

 * `smos-report`: Fixed a bug where some filters could not be parsed because they contained substrings `"or"` or `"and"`.
 * Home manager module: Fixed the naming of systemd services to be prefixed by `smos-` for easier tab-completion.
 * `smos-data`: Simplified time-related data parsing.
+* `smos-data`: Fixed a bug where sometimes todo state histories where not considered valid when they should be.
 * `smos-data`: Upgraded to data format `2.0.0`, which allows timestamps to be less precise.
 * `smos-scheduler`: Use atomic durable writes for the state, so that the state never gets lost when something goes wrong during a write.
 * `smos-sync-client`: Use atomic durable writes for the login session, so that the session never gets lost when something goes wrong during a write.